vignif/eng_4/README.md

 - pos_img - *default: /opendr/pose_img*, the name of the topic to which annotated pose images will be published
 - cam_frame - *default: sellion_link*, the name of the camera frame
 - world_frame - *default: base_link*, the name of the static world frame
+- accelerate - *default: False*, if True will use some parameters to improve the pose estimation algorithm's performance

 Once the node ([/pose](/scripts/pose.py)) is running, the following topics will be subscribed/published to: